roytornado/Flow-iOS/README.md

 In these 5 lines of code, we can know that two operations will be executed in serial and able to do something before and after the operations.

 ## Naming
 To make the logic readable, it is important to make the operation's name meaningfully.
 It is developer's responsibility to make a good name.
-Also, the name also determine the degree of reusable of codes. e.g. If you create an operation named: `SimplePrintOp`, it should contain only the codes to print the message associated with it.
+Also, the name also determine the degree of reusable of code. e.g. If you create an operation named: `SimplePrintOp`, it should contain only the code to print the message associated with it.
 You should NOT do anything out of the context of the name.
 Such as sending the message to server / write to file.

 Also, all operations made for Flow should share a common suffix (e.g. Op) so all developers can know that there are operations that ready for reuse.